voschezang/coding-handbook/anthropology/ideology-triangle.md

 This document presents a basic model for ideologies (beliefs) that are embedded in society.
 These include values, beliefs, behaviours and other patterns.
 The model is comparative and does not favour any specific direction.
 It is inspired by the Lewis model.

 Like all models, this model is wrong.
 It resembles specific societies in specific eras and fails to cover the majority of societies (present and historical).
 Instead of attempting to capture the complexity of multicultural societies, it attempts to explain the different directions societies have taken.
+Moreover, behaviour may follow different trends in specific environments, for example communication between partners or performance reviews at work.

 See also [relationship types](relationship-triangle.md) within societies.